Health Impacts of Fine Particles in Air

 Click to enlarge

 Very small particles that are less than 2.5 micrometers in width are known as fine particulate matter or PM2.5.
 These particles are less than 1/30 the width of a human hair.
 Fine particulates can play a role in causing serious illnesses and death because they are small enough to be inhaled deep into the lungs.
 Once fine particles are in the lungs, they can affect the heart, blood vessels, and lungs.
-Once in the lungs, fine particles can enter the blood stream and affect the heart, blood vessels, and lungs.

 People exposed to fine particles over a long period of time have more heart and lung problems than people who are not breathing this kind of air pollution.
 Lowering PM levels would prevent deaths, mostly from heart attacks and heart disease.
 Studies have shown a 15% decrease in the risk of heart disease deaths with every PM2.5 decrease of 10ug/m3 (micrograms per cubic meter).
 Read more about the health impacts of PM2.5.